Membership Expectations

 • Served in a HECA Board position (8 points)

-• Led a HECA Standing Committee, Advisory Committee, or Program: Advocacy, Business Partners/Exhibitors, College Knowledge, College Fair, College Tours, Education Abroad, Learning Labs, Members Mentoring Members, New Member Orientation, PDI, Regional Coordinators, Standards & Ethics, Volunteers, or Webinars (5 points)
+• Led a HECA Standing Committee, Advisory Committee, or HECA Program Committee: Advocacy, Affordability, Business Partners/Exhibitors, College Knowledge, College Fair, College Tours, Conference, Education Abroad, Learning Labs, Members Mentoring Members, New Member Orientation, PDI, Student Affiliates, Regional Coordinators, Standards & Ethics, Volunteers, or Webinars (5 points)

 • Served as a HECA Committee member (3 points)